schuckr53/Python_Data_Project/README.md

 - **Python**: the backbone of my project - this is the coding language I became familiar with as a result of working through Luke's course.
 The libraries I used were geared towards data analytics and visualization, honing in on valuable insights gleamed from the dataset and producing different perspectives through complimentary charts.
 - **Python Libraries**: Pandas, Matplotlib, and Seaborn were the libraries that I used in manipulating and visualizing the data available via Luke's course.
-- **VS Code**: the workplace for writing my Python scripts and troubleshooting erros in order to refine my analysis of the available data Luke provided.
+- **VS Code**: the workplace for writing my Python scripts and troubleshooting errors in order to refine my analysis of the available data Luke provided.
 I was able to utilize virtual environments on a local machine to contain libraries and modules.
 - **Jupyter Notebooks**: the environment used between Google Colab and VS code I composed and troubleshot my Python code - I became familiar with both local and cloud notebook usage as well as their respective benefits and drawbacks.
 - **Git & GitHub**: version control tools that allowed for sharing my work and analysis, providing the ability for further collaboration with friends and the "data nerd" community at large.